AnkitShukla-arch/RDBMS/README.md

 2) It represents database schema graphically and can be easily converted into relational tables.

 3) They provide a standardized approach to visulaize data relationship and structures.

+4) They model real-world objects , making it easy to visualize data structures.

+5) E-R diagrams are easy to understand even for non-technical users.